matheusd/dcr-split-ticket-matcher/docs/stakepool-setup.md

 This doc gives some instructions for setting up the matcher service for stakepool operators.
 It is current as of the beta (0.4.x/0.5.x) line of releases.

+Most config options are self-explanatory.
+The ones listed below are the critical ones.

 ## Vote Address Validation

 To validate that ticket (voting) addresses are usable by the pool, the service needs to connect to a wallet that has access to the scripts and addresses of the pool.